A SIMPLE BIBLICAL PATTERN TO

 "training in righteousness," and thus His word equips us by commands,

-statements, examples, necessary inferences, promises, exhortations and
+statements, examples, necessary inferences, promises, exhortations and warnings;

-"Have I become better equipped now to explain to others what is
+better equipped now to explain to others what is "right" and what is

 e.
 GOD'S WORD THOROUGHLY FURNISHES UNTO ALL GOOD WORKS,

-The "profit" of the inspired Word
+The "profit" of the

-all good works" (2 Tim.
+furnished unto all good works" (2 Tim.
 3:17).
-You must put the "profit" into
+You must put the

-actions!
-The word "perfect" means "adequately equipped";
+"profit" into actions!
+The word "perfect" means

-God has given us all that we need in the scriptures to ensure our being able to
+"adequately equipped"; God has given us all that we need in the

-live a life acceptable to him with a view to heaven as that goal.
-Peter said
+scriptures to ensure our being able to live a life acceptable to him with a

-concerning the outcome of this life of faith and obedience to Christ's will, "Receiving
+faith and obedience to Christ's will, "Receiving the end of your faith,

-the end of your faith, even the salvation of your souls" (1 Peter
+even the salvation of your souls" (1 Peter 1:9).

 In the reply I properly defined